 It is the Amorphis trademark sound alright, no doubt about it.
 But I am still confused.
 Circle, the 11th studio album of Finnish metal artists Amorphis showcases its pockets of excellence very well.
 Actually many of them.
 But then also lots of elements that absolutely make no sense to me.
 And you just ask yourself: Quo Vadis, Amorphis?

-Okay, it may very well be – as it was opined by some of my co-reviewers – that the band has been on the lookout of a different, more unique sound.
-Somewhat confirmed in their follow-on album Under The Red Cloud in 2015, where they managed to kick it up a few gears and add some additional juice to their tune.
+Okay, it may very well be – as it was opined by some of my co-reviewers – that the band has been on the lookout for a different, more unique sound.
+This was somewhat confirmed in their follow-on album Under The Red Cloud in 2015, where they managed to kick the quality up a few gears and add some additional juice to their tune.

 The album opens up pleasantly enough with some relatively rough metal with Shades of Grey (no, not the 50 ones…).
-Somewhat reminiscent to what you find on Moonspell‘s Extinct in structure and sound in the beginning.
+Somewhat reminiscent of what you find on Moonspell’s Extinct in structure and sound in the beginning.
 But the tune quickly turns into typical Amorphis fare.
-This track is well paced, reasonably complex, with changes of tempi and an interlude in the middle that spices things up some.
+This track is well-paced, reasonably complex, with changes of tempi and an interlude in the middle that spices things up some.
 Not bad.

 The third track on Circle called The Wanderer displays some more juice than before.
-Again fast paced and well structured, this one packs another solo again towards the middle of the song itself.
+Again fast-paced and well structured, this one packs another solo again towards the middle of the song itself.
 But for the rest of it, whilst not bad, I am missing the spice.
-Check out the video yourself!

 Jethro Tull is beckoning us with some flute interlude in Nightbirds’s Song.
 The song starts with crunchy Melodic Death Metal to transform into some atmospheric flute sounds in the middle, then returning to Melodeath for the home run.
 A few surprises here and there and for sure not what you expect to get in the end.
 My favorite song on this album.